tioui/Eiffel_Android/README.md

 First, you need to compile a EiffelStudio that target an Android machine.
 See: https://github.com/tioui/Eiffel_Spec/tree/master/android-spec .

-Download the current repository. and put it some place.
+Download the current repository and put it some place.

 Compilation and execution of the test example
 ---------------------------------------------